cichowski/TvShowsAPI/README.md

 ## ToDo

 * Cover whole the rest of PHP code with unit tests
-* Write OpenAPI description for API endpoint
+* Build Swagger documentation
-* Build Swagger documentation using above
+* May needs some sort option in a future
-* For many users: cache tv shows in advance
+* For many users: maybe cache tv shows in advance

 ## License